Former pupil awarded compensation of £70,000 for abuse at school

 Like so many young victims of abuse our client did not feel able to disclose her abuse at school for many years.
 In 1992, she told her mother what had happened and the Police were subsequently involved.
-Two other girls came forward making similar complaints and Mr Cullens pleaded guilty to sexual offences against our client and others.
+Two other girls came forward making similar complaints about incidents at school and Mr Cullens pleaded guilty to sexual offences against our client and others.
 He was sentenced to serve 30 months in prison.

 Despite all she had been through, our client went on to have a very successful career and raise a family.
-To the outside observer, she appeared to be doing extremely well, but in reality she struggled with her mental health.
+To the outside observer she appeared to be doing extremely well, but in reality she struggled with her mental health.
 She was able to maintain this for a number of years, before having a sudden breakdown a few months before her 40th birthday.
 After a period of time off work she realised she would be unable to recover sufficiently to return to work.